Tech

 Cord-cutters left cable to save money.
 They now spend $72/month on streaming.
 Cable is laughing.

-The biggest structural shift: 44% of new subscribers across major platforms now choose the cheaper ad-supported plan.
+The biggest structural reversal: 44% of new subscribers across major platforms now choose the cheaper ad-supported tier.
 Netflix's ad tier launched in late 2022 and grew faster than the company projected.
+Ad-tier viewers see 4–5 minutes per hour versus 15–20 minutes on traditional TV.
+Streaming sold itself as the escape from ads.
+The economics brought ads back, and most viewers accepted the trade.

 Streaming was built on the promise of no ads.
 44% of new subscribers chose the ad plan anyway.